huss-osman/devops-learning/06-aws/load-balancing/05-ssl-and-tls.md

 SSL/TLS provides **encryption in transit**, ensuring that sensitive information such as passwords, payment details, and personal information cannot be intercepted while travelling across networks.

-Although the term SSL is still commonly used today, modern secure communication relies on **TLS (Transport Layer Security)**, the successor to SSL.

 ## Contents

 * [What is SSL?](#what-is-ssl)